11 - Translation

 - More initiation factor proteins are involved.
-These proteins are called eukaryotic initiation factors (eIFs).
+These initiation factor proteins are called eukaryotic initiation factors (eIFs).

-- The initiator tRNA is tRNAmet.
+- The initiator tRNA is eukaryotes is tRNAmet.
 This initiator tRNA is charged with the amino acid methionine.

 - There is no Shine-Dalgarno sequence in a eukaryotic mature mRNA.
 Instead, eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence within the 5’-UTR.

 The process of translation initiation in eukaryotes is as follows: